Election deniers are losing critical state-level races

 The movement has failed to gain any significant ground, dealing a major blow to Mr Trump’s attempt to purge state officials who rejected his baseless claims of widespread fraud as the former president and GOP lawmakers lay the groundwork for an antidemocratic agenda.

-So-called election deniers have won fewer than one in six races for statewide positions that oversee election administration, including critical positions for governor, secretary of state and attorney general – roles that will be critical in 2024 elections.
+So-called election deniers have won fewer than one in six races for statewide positions that oversee election administration, including governor, secretary of state and attorney general – roles that will be critical in 2024 elections.

 As of 11 November, only five new election-denying candidates in Alabama, Idaho, Indiana, Kansas and Wyoming have won their respective races, along with nine incumbents in Alabama, Florida, Iowa, Kansas, South Carolina, Tennessee and Texas.
 All 14 races where so-called election deniers won their races are in states that voted to elect Mr Trump.